 Hello friends!
 I am so so SO excited to share this recipe with you today!
 I made approximately one billion batches of this egg white french toast last week, and it’s ALL GONE already.
 It’s seriously sooooooooo good.

-For those of you who love my two-ingredient egg white pancake, egg white crepes, and/or my easy protein pancakes recipes, you will love this!
+For those of you who love my two-ingredient egg white pancake, egg white crepes, egg white frittata, and/or my easy protein pancakes recipes, you will love this!
 But, before we get to the recipe, you know I have to do a little disclaimer about whole eggs versus egg whites.